fgauna12/fgauna12.github.io/_posts/2019-12-31-the-most-underutilized-feature-in-azure.md

 hidden: false
 comments: false
 ---
 Can you think of one feature in Azure that's easy to implement, always in front of you, yet you gloss over it all the time and *forget to use it*?
-I can. **Read-Only locks for resource groups** and *especially* for production environments.
+I can. **Read-only locks for resource groups** and *especially* for production environments.

 <!--more-->

-As a consultant, I probably have the privilege of seeing more types of environments on Azure than the average Azure user.
-In my opinion, this is one of the easiest and least used features in Azure.
+As a consultant, I probably have the privilege of seeing more types of environments on Azure than the average user.
+I think, this is one of the easiest and least used features in Azure.
 It's scary to know how many production environments are prone to manual mistakes.
 Some human... could very easily think they're modifying a different environment, and they end up modifying production.
 Moreover, this can also happen for someone that is *supposed* to have access and there's few people with access, although chances are probably reduced.
 It only needs to happen once to cause an outage.

 A resource group lock can help.
 There's two types of locks: a `CanNotDelete` lock and a `ReadOnly` lock.
 A `ReadOnly` lock forbids anyone from making changes to the resources on Azure.
 So for production environments, I recommend that you look at a `ReadOnly` lock so that no one can make configuration changes without going through a pipeline.